Improved Concentration for Mean Estimators via Shrinkage: Computational experiments

 To evaluate the performance of each estimator, we compute the \( 1-\delta \)-quantile of the errors computed over \( 10000 \) independent trials for the four different distributions.
 We then calculate the relative difference of this quantile with respect to that of the base estimate over the full sample of size \( N=500 \).
 The results are presented in \Cref{tab:is_shrinkage_good}.

 We show that, in most cases, shrinking does not hurt the performance of the trimmed mean, and consistently improves the median-of-means.
 For both the empirical mean and the sample median, \( \widehat{\mu } (\widehat{\kappa } ) \) dramatically improves their performance except when the base estimator is already excellent (e.g., the empirical mean under light-tails and the sample median under symmetrical, heavy-tailed distributions, see \Cref{fig:is_shrinkage_good}).
 These results corroborate \Cref{thm:main_informal} and suggest that shrinking is a generally beneficial procedure.
 Finally, note that estimators with similar features (such as those with $w(t) = (1-t^p)_+$, $(1+t^p)^{-1}$, and \( e^{-t^p} \), which decay quickly for small $t$) also display similar performances.
 These shrinkage functions provide the best results under skewed distributions, while those with plateaus for small $t$ (such as $w(t) = 1 \wedge t^{-1}$ and $w(t) = \mathbf{1}_{t < 1}$) perform better under symmetric distributions.
+This suggests that, under prior evidence of skewness, it may be beneficial to choose a shrinkage function that decays more quickly for small $t$, favoring our novel estimators.
+Alternatively, under prior evidence of symmetry, it may be beneficial to choose a shrinkage function with a plateau for small $t$.

-In order to compare between the different base estimators, we also display in \Cref{fig:is_shrinkage_good} the error for each base estimator and, for the sake of a clearer graph, only the shrunk version of the sample median with \( w(t) = (1+t^p)^{-1} \), since the performance of the shrinkage estimators is similar, as \Cref{tab:is_shrinkage_good} suggests.
+In order to compare the different base estimators, we also display in \Cref{fig:is_shrinkage_good} the error for each base estimator and, for the sake of a clearer graph, only the shrunk version of the sample median with \( w(t) = (1+t^p)^{-1} \), since the performance of the shrinkage estimators is similar, as \Cref{tab:is_shrinkage_good} suggests.